In primary school, my teacher would always ask our class this one question,

 Oh yeah, don’t worry, there’s more.

-I started to get interested in, you guessed it, mental illnesses.
+I got interested in, you guessed it, mental illnesses.

 I started randomly researching more and more about how the human brain works and how they interact with people.